Update Kubernetes and node images across multiple clusters using Azure Kubernetes Fleet Manager

 Select Create to create the update run.

-Assign clusters to update groups and stages
+Update clusters using groups and stages

 You can define an update run using update stages to sequentially order the application of updates to different update groups.
 For example, a first update stage might update test environment member clusters, and a second update stage would then update production environment member clusters.
 You can also specify a wait time between the update stages.
+You can store this sequence as a template in the form of an update strategy.

 In the Azure portal, navigate to your Azure Kubernetes Fleet Manager resource.